conectado/conectado-blog/content/sharing-io-resources.md

 Simply put:

 1. We start the server in the background.
-1. Create to sockets and connect each to the router getting the ids in response.
+1. Create two sockets and connect each to the router, getting the IDs in response.
-1. Send a message from one socket to the other comforming to the previously laid out protocol.
+1. Send a message from one socket to the other conforming to the previously laid out protocol.
-1. Assert that we got the verbatim message on the other end.
+1. Assert that each client can get a message from the other.

 ## Implementations